19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Pantheons/Pantheons.md

 See the [Deity Template](../Deity%20Template.md) for the default Deity rules or if you wish to make your own.

-You can also decide that Deities do not grant any boon / heresy, and the only impact is faction allegiance, and the PCs connection to the world and lore.
+The GM can also decide that Deities do not grant any boons or banes, and the only impact is faction allegiance, and the PCs connection to the world and lore.